Family Support for Addiction Recovery: Understanding Your Options

 Criteria and Weights for Support Choices

 Effective criteria selection and weight assignment create systematic frameworks that guide families toward optimal intervention choices based on objective assessment rather than emotional reactivity.
-Research demonstrates that families using weighted decision criteria select interventions that align 70% more effectively with their actual capabilities and resources4.
+Research demonstrates that families using weighted decision criteria select interventions that align 70% more effectively with their actual capabilities and resources compared to those making choices based on urgency or guilt4.

 |---|---|---|